 6. Create virtual environment for TyPorch

-A virtual environments is an isolated environment for Python projects.
+A virtual environment is an isolated environment for Python projects.
 Each project can have its own dependencies, regardless of what dependencies every other project has.

 To run PyTorch, it is a good idea to create its own virtual environment.
-Open Andaconda prompt window, enter commands:
+Open the Anaconda prompt window, and enter commands:

 $conda create –name pytorch_env python=3.10